 However, your offer should make your ad stand out.
 If your offer is worse than your competitors’ (e.g. you offer 10% off, your competitors offer 25% in their ads) and there are no other differentiators, it may not be ideal.

 Similarly, you could add the countdown ad extension to stimulate urgency.
 Countdowns play into our fear of missing out, so if you tell leads that they can only get a voucher if they make a decision within a few days, they’ll convert faster.

 3.2 Features vs Benefits

+This is an important one if you’re running SaaS Google Ads, so listen up!
 Do your leads respond better to talk of features, or do they want to hear about the benefits of using your product/service?

 The first ad for small business accounting tools emphasizes benefits, while adding a few features here and there.

 QuickBooks’ ad, on the other hand, is an example of an ad that’s absolutely too brief and too generic.

 You can gauge this by analysing the most frequent keywords your target audience uses.